Ways to Access Region-restricted Websites

 So, geo-blocking is the tool for ensuring licensing regulations are enforced.
 For example, try to access Pandora Radio from outside the U.S. and you’ll receive a diplomatic, but firm message that Pandora is only available in the U.S.

-Geo-blocking does not have to be an impediment to your access to the world wide web.
+Geo-blocking does not have to be an impediment to your access to the Internet.
 Read more on how to bypass it in this article.

 How geo-blocking works

 Every device you use to access the Internet has a unique Internet Protocol or IP address.
 Your Internet service provider provides the address and knows who you are and can monitor the websites you visit.
 Your IP address also includes your geographical location through its country identifier.

 Say, for example, you are traveling in Europe.
 You take your laptop computer with you.
 If you are in London, you will be blocked out of U.S.-only region-restricted sites because your hotel has a British IP address.
 Travel across the Channel to France, and you will likewise only be able to access Internet content available in France.

 Geo-restrictions can also be used to the detriment of online customers.
 Online retailers can use geo-blocking to show different prices to customers based on their geographic area.
 Airlines, for example, have been known to charge higher ticket prices to customers in developed countries.
 Also, based on location, a user might not have access to special pricing and discounts.

 Again, there are other reasons for geo-blocking beyond copyright and licensing.
 Some countries use it to block irrelevant or illegal content and malicious traffic.
 Some governments geo-block websites for political or censorship reasons.
 Also, there are times when local blackouts of sports streaming are needed to enforce network exclusive distribution rights.
 Likewise, geo-blocking enforces contractual agreements between the content owners and sports leagues.